CBSE Revision Notes for Class 11 Geography

 Download CBSE Revision Notes for CBSE Class 11 Geography Geomorphic Processes Geomorphic Processes.
 This chapter deals with Geomorphic process, exogenic, endogenic processes, diastrophism, volcanism, weathering, types of weathering mechnical(unloading, expansion, temperature change expansion freezing thawing frost wedging salt weathering ), chemical (solution, carnonation, hydration oxidation and reduction),biological (plants, animals man).biological activity and weathering, special effects of weathering, significance of weathering, mass movement, slow movement, rapid movementland slide, erosion , deposition, soilformtion, process of soil formation soil forming factors, parent material, topography, climate, biological activity, time.

-Download CBSE Revision Notes for CBSE Class 11 Geography Composition and Structure of Atmosphere Composition and Structure of Atmosphere.
+Download CBSE Revision Notes for CBSE Class 11 Geography Term 2 - Composition and Structure of Atmosphere Composition and Structure of Atmosphere.
 Air is essential to the survival of all organisms.
 Some organisms like humans may survive for some time without food and water but can’t survive even a few minutes without breathing air.
 That shows the reason why we should understand the atmosphere in greater detail.

-Download CBSE Revision Notes for CBSE Class 11 Geography Solar Radiation Heat Balance And Temperature Solar Radiation, Heat Balance And Temperature.
+Download CBSE Revision Notes for CBSE Class 11 Geography Term 2 - Solar Radiation Heat Balance And Temperature Solar Radiation, Heat Balance And Temperature.
 Solar radiation, variability of insolation at the surface of the earth heating and cooling of atmosphere, terrestrial radiation, heat budget of the planet earth, latitudinal variation in net radiation balance, temperature, factors influencing the temperature (such as the latitude, altitude, distance from the sea air mass ocean currents) distribution of temperature, isotherm.

-Download CBSE Revision Notes for CBSE Class 11 Geography Atmospheric Circulation And Weather Systems (Not for Exams) Atmospheric Circulation And Weather Systems.
+Download CBSE Revision Notes for CBSE Class 11 Geography Term 2 - Atmospheric Circulation And Weather Systems Atmospheric Circulation And Weather Systems.
 Atmospheric pressure, vertical variation pressure, horizontal distribution of pressure, world distribution of sea level pressure, factors affecting the velocity and direction of wind( pressure gradient force, frictional force, carioles force, pressure and wind, ) general circulation of the atmosphere, ENSO seasonal wind, local winds land and sea breezes mountain and valley winds, air masses , fronts, exratropical cyclone tropical cyclones, thunderstorms, tornadoes.